corkami/collisions/README.md

 0C 00 00 02 C0 00 00 10 B4 00 00 1C 2C 00 00 04
 BC 00 00 18 B0 00 00 10 00 00 00 0C B8 00 00 10
 ```

+But even if Shattered is much easier to exploit than FastColl,
+the constraints of the differences in the collision blocks are irrelevant
+since Shambles is a Chosen Prefix Collision.

 ## Attacks summary